US adds robust 250,000 jobs; pay growth fastest since 2009

 - Seattle biotech stalwart ZymoGenetics prepares for year-end closure

+By some measures, consumers are the most confident they have been in 18 years, and their spending is propelling brisk economic growth.
+The economic expansion is now the second-longest on record, and October marked the 100th straight month of hiring, a record streak.

-The resulting strength in customer demand has led companies to steadily add workers.
-Though economists predict that hiring will eventually slow as the pool of unemployed Americans dwindles, there’s no sign of that happening yet.
+Strength in their customer demand has been a key factor leading companies to steadily add workers.
+Though economists have predicted that hiring will eventually slow as the pool of unemployed Americans dwindles, there’s no sign of that happening yet.

 Still, the latest month of healthy job growth might not tip many votes in the midterm elections.
-Polls have suggested that while Americans generally approve of the economy’s performance, that sentiment hasn’t necessarily broadened support for President Donald Trump or Republican congressional candidates.
+Polls have suggested that while Americans generally approve of the economy’s performance, that sentiment hasn’t necessarily broadened support for President Donald Trump or for Republican congressional candidates.

-In October, consumer confidence reached its highest point in 18 years, propelled by optimism about the job market.
-Last month’s plunge in stock prices didn’t dampen Americans’ enthusiasm, though the survey was conducted in the first half of October, before the full market decline had occurred.
+The strong job growth and bigger pay increases will likely encourage the Federal Reserve to keep raising short-term interest rates.
+Most analysts expect the Fed to resume its rate hikes in December.

+Hurricane Michael, which slammed into the Florida Panhandle and southern Georgia last month, had no discernible effect on the jobs data, the government said.
+Still, October’s outsize gain might have reflected, in part, a rebound from September, when Hurricane Florence depressed job growth.

 In the July-September quarter, consumer spending grew by the most in four years and helped the economy expand at a 3.5 percent annual rate.
 That growth followed a 4.2 percent annual pace in the April-June quarter.
 Combined, the two quarters produced the strongest six-month stretch of growth in four years.